fcortesbio/BiteTrack/README.md

 # **BiteTrack**
 BiteTrack is a Dockerized Express.js RESTful API designed to help small food businesses (starting with a sandwich shop), manage sellers, products, customers, and sales.
 It replaces messy spreadsheets with structured, persistent data stored in MongoDB.

-This project is built as a backend-only MBP -- no frontend client planned yet.
+This project is built as a backend-only MVP -- no frontend client planned yet.

 ## Folder structure
 This project follows a standard Model-View-Controller (MVC) pattern.